Lab-Vankerschaver/16S-ML-models/README.md

     Access the [code](https://github.com/z2e2/seq2att 'Read2Pheno code') and the [paper](https://doi.org/10.1371/journal.pcbi.1009345 'Read2Pheno paper')

-These models have been combined in the jupyter notebook file (models_notebook).
-This notebook also contains the scripts required for processing the data and labels, compiling and running the models, and saving and visualizing the results.
+These models have been combined in the jupyter notebook file (models_notebook.ipynb).
+This notebook also contains the scripts required for preprocessing the data and labels, compiling and running the models, and saving and visualising the results.